 At your current position, an MSL will help you show that you’re ready to take on greater responsibility and help you move up from a middle management position.
 It is also a great way to grow your authority at your organization, as you can now speak intelligently and accurately on matters outside of your direct field.
 Legal expertise is especially valuable in the C-suite, where your assessment of risk and exposure can influence major decisions and strategies.

 According to the U.S. Bureau of Labor Statistics, an increase in your education level typically leads to higher earnings and a decrease in unemployment.
-Those who hold master’s degrees earn 18 percent more than those at a bachelor’s level and have a 1% lower unemployment rate.1
+Those who hold master’s degrees earn 16 percent more than those at a bachelor’s level.1

-You have many options open to you as you look at MSL programs in order to get to that pay increase.
+You have many options open to you as you look at MSL programs in order to position yourself for advancement.
 In addition to the specific focus of the program, you also get to choose whether you want to seek the degree online or on campus.
 Online programs have increased in popularity due to their flexibility and generally lower costs.
 Many classes are asynchronous, meaning you can complete the work on your schedule, which allows you to earn your degree while continuing to work and earn a paycheck.
+The Pitt Law Online MSL program offers all classes asynchronously, so you can continue to earn while you learn, and you don’t need to take precious time out of the workforce in order to boost your educational profile.

 Focused Subject Matter

 Not every Master of Studies in Law degree is the same, as some offer specializations to narrow your legal studies.
-At the University of Pittsburgh, we have four specialization options available: Health Care Compliance, Human Resources Law, International Business Law, and Corporate Compliance.
+At the University of Pittsburgh, we have four specialization options available: Corporate Compliance, Health Care Compliance, Human Resources Law, and International Business Law.
 By choosing a specialization, you can gain a deeper understanding of how the law impacts your professional life in your area of concentration.

-Health care compliance: Health care compliance is crucial to protecting practices against liabilities like fraud, abuse, and waste that violate federal and state laws.
+Health care compliance: Health care compliance is crucial to protecting practices against liabilities like fraud, abuse, and waste that violate federal and state laws governing the health care industry.
 Compliance programs require knowledgeable professionals to develop processes, policies, and procedures that will promote legal and ethical business practices in health services, as well as teaching and enforcing compliance policies in health care organizations.

 HR law: Human resources (HR) is one of the fields where knowledge of the law is rapidly becoming essential to successfully navigate day-to-day tasks.
-This can range from hiring, administering benefits, and promoting employee engagement to engaging in collective bargaining, handling sensitive employee relations issues, and implementing layoffs.
+This can range from hiring, administering benefits, and promoting employee engagement to engaging in collective bargaining, handling sensitive employee relations issues, creating and administering anti-discrimination policies, and implementing layoffs.

-International business: If you do business outside of the U.S., a focus on international business prepares you for understanding and managing U.S. and international business transactions in which the legal systems might vary.
+International business: If your employer does business outside of the U.S., a focus on international business prepares you for understanding and managing U.S. and international business transactions in which the legal systems might vary.
 It also equips you to manage cross-border disputes via skills gained in litigation, mediation and arbitration.

 Robust, Diverse Professional Network

 When you join a master’s degree program, you’ll find yourself surrounded by a group of students who have many of the same goals and interests as you; after all, you all ended up in the same program.
-Although the ages of MSL students can vary greatly, you can be confident that they’re all hard-working, motivated professionals like yourself.
+Although the ages of MSL students can vary greatly, you can be confident that your classmates are all hard-working, motivated professionals like yourself, with diverse backgrounds and experiences to share.

-Within even a few days of classes, you’ll find yourself getting to know your cohort, professors, and program staff in a real and personal way.
-You’ll also have access to the connections of the aforementioned people, as well as Pitt’s other staff members, alumni, and mentors.
+As a student in Pitt Law’s MSL program you’ll also have access to broader connections, such as Pitt’s other staff members and a worldwide alumni network.
 This network growth can serve as a great starting point for new jobs, business ventures, mentorship opportunities, or personal relationships.

 A quality MSL curriculum will develop your: